 Peru is becoming more and more popular each year thanks to the amazing and diverse destinations within the country.
 So much more than just its endless natural beauty and spectacular landscapes, Peru is plentiful in tradition and folklore, and is guaranteed to captivate your heart from the moment that you step foot in the country.
-Discover the Top 10 Peru destinations of 2019 in all three regions; the Coast, the Highlands and the Jungle, and experience the 3 different types of weather that help to characterize each region.
+Discover the Top 10 Peru destinations of 2023 in all three regions; the Coast, the Highlands and the Jungle, and experience the 3 different types of weather that help to characterize each region.
+Sit back, relax, and read up on these Peru destinations while learning about the best things to see in Peru.

 For anyone exploring the wonders of South America, a trip to Cusco is all but compulsory.
 This ancient city is one of the most important historic cities in Peru, and so a must on your list of Peru destinations.
 If you are on the hunt for adventure, culture and traditional peruvian food, this is the perfect place for you.
 Machu Picchu and the Lost City of the Incas is definitely a bucket list item that you need to check off during your trip to Cusco.
 The citadel of machu picchu is hidden high in the Andes mountains, and showcases the architectural prowess of the Incas.